1005 N. Marion St.

 If you hire a criminal defense attorney, the attorney can appear in the courtroom in Clearwater, FL, to represent the person being detained.

 First, the attorney will review the criminal report affidavit to determine whether probable cause exists to support the charge.
-If not, the attorney will make arguments in front of the judge asking the judge to find that no probable cause exists.
+If not, the attorney will make arguments in front of the judge, asking the judge to find that no probable cause exists.

-Second, if probable cause is found, then the judge determines the bond amount and pre-trial release conditions.
-The court will either order no bond, set a bond amount, or release the defendant on his own recognizance.
-In some cases, the court can impose other pre-trial release conditions such as wearing a CAM monitor or GPS.
+Second, if probable cause is found, the judge determines the bond amount and pre-trial release conditions.
+The court will either:

 Third, the judge determines whether an attorney with the Public Defender’s Office should be appointed.
-In many cases, the defendant will hire a private criminal defense attorney who can appear in person at the advisory to argue for the best pre-trial release conditions.
+In many cases, the defendant will hire a private criminal defense attorney who can appear at the advisory to argue for the best pre-trial release conditions.

 In addition to advisory or first appearance hearings when the defendant appears before a judge within 24 hours of their arrest, other mission-critical hearings during the COVID-19 lockdown included: